-It has been announced that nine new Poseidon P8 Maritime Patrol Aircraft will be delivered to the RAF before 2000 and based at RAF Lossiemouth.
+It has been announced that nine new Poseidon P8 Maritime Patrol Aircraft will be delivered to the RAF before 2020 and based at RAF Lossiemouth.
 A fourth Typhoon Squadron will also be formed at RAF Lossiemouth in the near future.

 RAF Lossiemouth was formally opened in 1939 with No.15 Flight Training School (FTS) operating Airspeed Oxfords, and Hawker Harts.

 During the War, anti-aircraft defences were installed and 15 FTS received more Airspeed Oxfords, and Hawker Harts.
 Fairey Battles were also stored at the base.
 Wellington bombers were based here for a short time as they took part in the attack of German cruiser Deutschland.